 Be clear about your vision – what is your growth journey?

-- Hire when the tasks you need doing will make money for the business and /or when the tasks you need doing will save money for the business (for early stage businesses, making money is usually more important than saving it).
+- Hire when tasks you need achieving will make or save money for the business (making money is usually more important than saving for early stage businesses)

 - Hire if you need people to: